The Rise of the Roman Legion Organization and Tactics: A Study of Military Innovation and Strategy

 Soldiers often enlisted for a term of 25 years.

-Once recruited, training was intense and comprehensive.
+Once enrolled, training was rigorous and thorough.

 Disciplinary Systems and Rewards